SaltContainer/PokemonEmeraldMapRandoTracker/README.md

 ## Usage

-It is recommended to turn on Fast Tool Tips to see the descriptions of the items.
+Each warp can be given 3 "tags" that range from "Surf Needed" to "Dead End" to "First Gym".
+There are also tags for each Hub as well as 8 extra "custom" tags that you can use as extra info.
+To add a tag to a warp, simply click on the warp, click one of the outlined squares, and finally click one of the tags.
+It is recommended to turn on Fast Tool Tips to see the descriptions of the tags.
+Avoid clicking on the Pokéballs, as clicking on all 3 Pokéballs of a warp will make it disappear unless "Show All Locations" is on.

 ## Bugs?
 Suggestions?